dolittle/Runtime/Documentation/Concepts/event_horizon.md

 At the heart of the Dolittle runtime sits the concept of an Event Horizon.
 With a vocabulary loosely based on [general relativity](https://en.wikipedia.org/wiki/General_relativity) and a tribute to the late professor [Stephen Hawking](https://en.wikipedia.org/wiki/Stephen_Hawkings) with a semi scientific approach linking the concepts to what they actually do in the software.
 You can find a fun video [here](https://www.youtube.com/watch?v=E8hzLM0JpYw) that explains event horizons in 60 seconds.

 The event horizon is considered the last a microservice will see of an event, once it moves past the horizon - the microservice will no longer see it.
-What we mean with that is that a microservice doesn't really know what happens with an event after it has gone past the event horizon, and nor dos it care.
+What we mean with that is that a microservice doesn't really know what happens with an event after it has gone past the event horizon, and nor does it care.
 At the center of it sits singularities that will receive the event.
 The singularities makes sure that the received events are transmitted to the event store.

 {{< alert title="About event migrations" color="warning" >}}
 To deal with the complexity of versioning Dolittle has the concept of generations.
 Any artifact can shift shape during the lifetime of a system, these are represented as generations.